Dear Dakota | How to Respond When a Client Asks for Your Trade Discount?

 This is the professional trade-only pricing that you applied for, qualified for, and maintain because you are a business and have met (and continue to meet) certain requirements.
 There is a cost for you to have this account.
 You’ve invested time researching vendors, going to market, meeting with vendors in your office, shopping for new release items/fabrics, and so on.

-You’ve invested money in placing opening qualifying orders (and maybe carried inventory AND kept is safe in the hopes to sell it to an upcoming client).
+You’ve invested money in placing opening qualifying orders (and maybe carried inventory AND kept it safe in the hopes of selling it to an upcoming client).
 You’ve placed orders to maintain your annual spending requirements.
 You might even pay for books and samples.

 03 | You need to know how you actually DO price your products.